 Executive Session (8:50 pm) and Adjournment (9:00 pm):

-The Board discussed the status of an action plan to collect payment from a specific delinquent customer in a private executive session.
+The Board discussed, with questions asked and answered, the status of an action plan to collect payment from a specific delinquent customer in a private executive session.

 Upon motion made (Director Thomas) and seconded (Director Weiss), the Public Hearing of the WCWD was unanimously adjourned at 9:00 pm.